Trump, in Poland, vows 'the West will never, ever be broken'

 Trump applauded Poland for being one of the NATO countries that has “actually achieved a benchmark for investment.”

 “My administration has demanded that all members of NATO finally meet their full and fair financial obligation—as a result of insistence, billions of dollars have begun to poor into NATO,” Trump said.
-“IN fact, people are shocked.”
+“In fact, people are shocked.”

 Trump endorsed Article 5, the collective defense provision that holds an attack on one ally nation is considered an attack on all allies.

 “There are dire threats to our security and to our way of life—you see what’s happening out there—they are threats,” Trump said.
-“We will confront them and we will win, but they are threats.”
+“We will confront them and we will win—but they are threats.”

-The president underscored the severity of the threat of “radical Islamic terror” – the president did not use that term in his keynote address in Saudi Arabia before leaders of more than 50 Muslim nations.
+The president underscored the severity of the threat of “radical Islamic terror”–the president did not use that term in his keynote address in Saudi Arabia before leaders of more than 50 Muslim nations.

+“We are fighting hard against radical Islamic terrorism and we will prevail,” Trump said, acknowledging that the U.S. and Europe have seen “one terror attack after another.”
+“We are going to get it to stop.”

+He added: “While we will always welcome new citizens who share our values and love our people, our borders will always be closed to terrorism and extremism of any kind.”

 Brooke Singman is a Reporter for Fox News.
 Follow her on Twitter at @brookefoxnews.